Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Image for Tooltip anatomy](/images/tooltip-text.png)

-### Tooltip on text
+### Tooltip on terminology

-Tooltip message is paired with a text element.
+Tooltip message is paired with a text element to help explain the terminology.
 Users can activate the Tooltip by hovering over the related text.
 Tooltip will dismiss when users hover away from the text element.

 - - -